coleenquadros/configuration/docs/app-sre/sop/aws-interrupt-catcher-activities.md

 #### Design

-If a user needs a reset of his AWS password, this will be done manually.
+If a user needs a reset of their AWS password, this will be done manually.

 #### Process